AdamDadeH/adamdadeh.github.io/_posts/2019-03-28-binary_files.md

 * Tools for analyzing and modifying binary files. (`cmp`, `dd`, `xxd`)
 * Inferring the format of binary files.

-When sitting down to play through Gran Turismo 2 with a young child I faced with a conflict.
+When sitting down to play through Gran Turismo 2 with a young child I faced a conflict.
 I wanted to field frequent requests to purchase and race new cars while not dedicating play time to grind for credits (together or on my own).
-Despite owning the physical game and console(s) capable of playing it - I find it pleasant to play in an emulator to make heavy use of the ability to save anywhere and fast forward.
+Despite owning the physical game and console(s) capable of playing it - I prefer emulating to use of the ability to save anywhere and fast forward.
 Playing on a emulator also raised the possibility of accessing and modifying save states.
 Thus began a detour into the feasibility of editing the GT2 save files.

 Challenge 1 : Where are save files?
 -----
-In my case I am running on Mac OS X using OpenEmu, which under the hood is running Playstation via Mednafen.
+In my case I was running on Mac OS X using OpenEmu, which under the hood is running Playstation via Mednafen.
 Checking “Library/Application Support/OpenEmu/Mednafen/Battery Saves” we can find save states for this particular back-end.

 Challenge 2 : Where is the number of credits encoded in the files?
 -----
-Plan of attack - generate 3 different safe states
+Plan of attack - generate 3 different save states
 * base save : `gt2_base.mcr`
 * base save after buying hubcap : `gt2_less_1.mcr`
 * base save after buying car : `gt2_less_2.mcr`